 However, the two most common reasons people supplement with taurine are to enhance physical performance and to calm anxiety.

-Taurine supplements are commonly used by endurance athletes and bodybuilders to relieve cramps, muscle soreness, and fatigue.
-(22)
+Taurine supplements are commonly taken by endurance athletes and bodybuilders to relieve cramps, muscle soreness, and fatigue.

-Limited research has been done on taurine and sports performance, but so far evidence is mixed.
+But limited research has been done and so far the evidence of taurine’s efficacy for these conditions is mixed.

 How Taurine Calms Anxiety

-While the evidence on taurine as a performance booster is mixed, the evidence on taurine for anxiety is sound.
+While the evidence on taurine as a performance booster is inconclusive, the evidence on taurine for anxiety is sound.

 Gamma-aminobutyric acid (GABA), the brain’s key calming neurotransmitter, is essential for feeling happy and relaxed.